-- In areas of the school in which there can be a reasonable expectation of privacy, such as restrooms, locker rooms and the Nurse's Office, use of mobile computing devices is prohibited at all times. - Use of mobile computing devices for educational purposes during instructional time will be at the sole discretion of the classroom teacher.

-Cell phones can only be used in the morning in the cafeteria before school and during lunch.
-Cell phones should be turned off and put away during the day unless being used for instructional purposes with permission from the teacher.
-Please have your child name their device in the settings (go to settings - general - about) before bringing it to school.
+- In areas of the school in which there can be a reasonable expectation of privacy, such as restrooms, locker rooms and the Nurse's Office, use of mobile computing devices is prohibited at all times. - Use of mobile computing devices for educational purposes during instructional time will be at the sole discretion of the classroom teacher. - Cell phones can only be used in the morning in the cafeteria before school and under certain circumstances during lunch.
+It is preferred that cell phones are turned off and put away during the day unless being used for instructional purposes with permission from the teacher.
+Please have your child name their device in the settings (go to settings general about) before bringing it to school.
 This will ensure that in the event they misplace it, we may be able to locate it on our school's wireless connection.
-Also, if it is an Apple product, please set up your "Find My iPhone" account.

-Hand held video games should not be brought to school.

-Laser pointers should not be brought to school for any reason.
+Also, if it is an Apple product, please set up your "Find My iPhone" account. - Laser pointers should not be brought to school for any reason.
 They can also be hazardous if shined in eyes.
 Any laser pointers brought to school will be confiscated and will need to be picked up by the parent.